-And while Remembrance Day is not a statutory holiday in Ontario, some businesses and government offices in Toronto will still be closed on Monday.
+Remembrance Day is not a statutory holiday in Ontario, but some businesses and government offices will still be closed on Wednesday.

-In Toronto, City operations along with all municipal offices will be closed, while certain attractions will be open.
+In Toronto, City operations along with all municipal offices will be closed, while certain attractions and stores will be open.

 - See also: